jwezorek/iterated_circle_inversions/README.md

 # iterated_circle_inversions
 ![sample output](http://jwezorek.com/wp-content/uploads/2024/08/square_new.png)
 Command line tool for generating images of iterated circle inversions.
+The code is C++23 with a dependency on OpenCV for rasterization.

 The basic idea is the following: